YegorGilyov/pouchdb-boilerplate/docs/proto/PROTO-TDD-SCHEMA.md

   adminUserIds: string[];  // References to Users who are admins
   updatedAt: string;
   // Denormalized fields to simplify queries
-  availableToUserIds: string[];  // References to Users who have access: [...memberIds, ...adminIds] for private Spaces, otherwise ['everyone']
+  denormAvailableToUserIds: string[];  // References to Users who have access: [...memberIds, ...adminIds] for private Spaces, otherwise ['everyone']
 }

 // Base for all Configuration Elements